Niklasvdm/GitHubHostedHome/README.md

 # Personal Website

-## Ideas

-Just a grid of boxes with a default ordering.
-On top of the page, buttons to toggle the highlight of certain boxes.
-Moves them to the top when highlighted.

-Toggle the search buttons

 ## Local preview

 - Option 1: double-click `index.html` and open it in any modern browser; this works because all assets live under `css/`, `js/`, and `assets/` in the repository.